Japan's NTT launches US$40 billion buyout of wireless unit Docomo

 TOKYO: Japan's state-backed Nippon Telegraph and Telephone Corp (NTT) said it will take its wireless carrier business private in a deal worth 4.25 trillion yen (US$40 billion) and which could spark a period of mobile price cuts.

-NTT will launch a tender offer for the 34per cent of NTT Docomo Inc stock that it does not own, the firm said in a statement.
-The telecoms firm will offer 3,900 yen per share - a premium of 40.5per cent to Monday's closing price.
+NTT will launch a tender offer for the 34 per cent of NTT Docomo stock that it does not own, the firm said in a statement.
+The telecoms firm will offer 3,900 yen per share - a premium of 40.5 per cent to Monday's (Sep 28) closing price.

 The buyout comes as new prime minister Yoshihide Suga calls on wireless carriers to lower prices, with the government hoping resultant savings will stimulate consumer spending elsewhere in the economy.
 On Tuesday, Chief Cabinet Secretary Katsunobu Kato reiterated that call, saying there needs to be "visible progress on lowering mobile phone charges".